Start: February 4, 2025, Leknes, Noway

 ☛ FEATURE: NORTHERN LIGHTS.
 The Lofoten Islands are one of the best places in the world to witness and photograph the Northern Lights.
 We will be so far North, that even low aurora activity is often visible given the right conditions.
 However, for a truly magical experience, we will want clear skies, cool temperatures, and significant solar flare activity coming off the sun.
 None of this is guaranteed but is highly likely this time of year and we’ll do our best to put the group in the perfect position for an Aurora photo shoot at each location.

-☛ FEATURE: FEB 5: SUNRISE–9:08/SUNSET–15:31.
-The days will grow an hour longer during our workshop, though the sun still remains quite low on the horizon until the middle of February and twilight lasts more the 60 minutes.
-It’s a good mix of short days and long nights, providing enough time to get to separate locations for sunrise and sunset and a few other things at midday.
+☛ FEATURE: LATE SUNRISES / EARLY SUNSETS.
+The days will grow almost an hour longer during our workshop, though the sun still remains quite low on the horizon until the end of February and twilight lasts for almost an hour.
+It’s a good mix of short days and long nights, providing enough time to get to different locations for sunrise and sunset and do a few other things at midday.
 Nights are long and there is usually enough time not only for Aurora hunt but also for a good sleep.

 ☛ FEATURE: SMALL GROUP / TWO EXPERIENCED GUIDES.
 We will have two experienced guides on this trip and the number of participants will be limited to 10.
 So you are the focus of our attention.
 Due to the small size of the group, you have the opportunity to discuss with us photographic topics of your personal choice and immediately put them into practice.
 We also will be able to split the group in two on some occasions, if the location preferences of the participants differ.